 Withdrawal symptoms of hydrocodone may include muscle aches, insomnia, excessive sweating, dysphoria, opiate cravings, and increased heart rate.
 These symptoms can be painful, increasing the chances of a relapse.

 Hydrocodone Addiction Treatment In Ohio

-Recovering from hydrocodone addiction can be difficult due to a patient’s declining health, severity of withdrawal, and potential lack of access to pain relievers.
-A professional treatment program can put patients in an environment that is focused on their recovery.
+Recovering from hydrocodone addiction can be difficult due to a patient’s declining health, the severity of withdrawal, and potential lack of access to pain relievers.
+A professional hydrocodone addiction treatment program can put patients in an environment that is focused on their recovery.

 Treatment centers for opioid addiction may offer services such as monitored detoxes, tapering schedules, methadone and buprenorphine prescriptions in a medication-assisted treatment program, and behavioral therapy to maximize each patient’s chances of addiction recovery.

 To find out if our inpatient opioid addiction treatment program works for you or your loved one, please contact Ohio Recovery Center today.